Carlos Carvalhal: Personal life

-Carvalhal attended university alongside fellow coach Rui Faria, and studied for his UEFA Pro Licence alongside José Mourinho.
+Carvalhal attended university alongside fellow coach Rui Faria in Porto, and studied for his UEFA Pro Licence alongside José Mourinho.
 He also authored the book Soccer: Developing a Know-How (2014), in which he discussed his own coaching philosophy.

-Carvalhal studied Psychology and Philosophy at university.
+Carvalhal has a five-year university degree awarded by the School of Sport Sciences of the University of Porto; the curricula included subjects such as psychology and philosophy.
 He was known for giving metaphorical and allegorical answers to questions in press conferences.

-In July 2020, Carvalhal suffered light injuries in an attempted mugging when returning home to Braga after a match.
+In 1988, Carvalhal co-founded Braga-based sportswear company Lacatoni, the ca in the brand's name coming from his own name.
+In July 2020, he suffered light injuries in an attempted mugging when returning home to Braga after a match.